smcphill/fuzzy-guide/docs/approach.md

 I'm going to skip this iteration as I'm running on a time limit and want to fulfill Functionality and Usability while hopefully retaining Simplicity (at the expense of focus on Application design)

 ### CLI Runner and Parser

+Milestone achieved `51ce3e08473e34fea81c47594a754458ba6d1bba`

+Took a lot longer than expected, but I'm pretty happy with the end result.
+See the above commit message for more.

+Note this is a big commit that doesn't include full test coverage: I've pretty much exhausted my time limit, so will wrap things up.

+My last feature work will be refactoring Calculator presentation, then I'll close out my submission.

+### CLI Presentation